tx00-web-en/Learning-Material-And-Tasks/material/be-activity1.md

 });
 ```

-When Jest encounters `test.only`, **it will ignore all other tests** and only run the marked ones.
-However, be careful: it's easy to accidentally leave `test.only` in your code, which can cause future test runs to skip important tests.
+- When Jest encounters `test.only`, it will **ignore all other tests** and only run the marked ones.
+- ⚠️ **Be careful**: leaving `test.only` in your code can cause important tests to be skipped.  t.only` in your code, which can cause future test runs to skip important tests.

-**Running Tests from the Command Line**
+#### Running Tests from the Command Line

 Another option is to specify which tests to run directly from the command line, without modifying the code.

-- Running a Specific Test File: You can run a specific test file by passing the file path to the `npm test` command:
+- *Running a Specific Test File*: You can run a specific test file by passing the file path to the `npm test` command:
 ```bash
 npm test -- tests/workout_api.test.js
 ```

-This will execute only the tests found in the `tests/tours.test.js` file.
+This will execute only the tests found in the `tests/workout_api.test.js` file.

-- Running Tests by Name Pattern: You can also run tests by specifying a **name pattern**.
+- *Running Tests by Name Pattern*: You can also run tests by specifying a **name pattern**.
 This option allows you to run tests whose names (or describe block names) match a given string:
 ```bash
 npm test -- --test-name-pattern="Workouts are returned as json"
 ```

-The argument for `--test-name-pattern` can be the full name of a test, a part of the name, or even the name of a `describe` block.
+- You can also *run all tests related to a keyword*, e.g.: The argument for `--test-name-pattern` can be the full name of a test, a part of the name, or even the name of a `describe` block.
 For example, if you want to run all tests related to "tours," you could use:

 ```bash
 npm run test -- --test-name-pattern="Workouts"